stephenreid321/lumen/README.md

 ./install.sh
 ```

-(See [this guide on LowEndBox](http://lowendbox.com/blog/your-own-mail-server-with-virtualmin/) for more on using Virtualmin as a mail server.)
+(You may need to `yum install perl` first.
+See [this guide on LowEndBox](http://lowendbox.com/blog/your-own-mail-server-with-virtualmin/) for more on using Virtualmin as a mail server.)

 When the install is finished, visit https://{your VPS IP}:10000 and login as `root` (if you haven't previously set a password for the root user, run `passwd`).